curtislarson/dorky/README.md

  - We can combine two things into one so each can be added easily and they all work with each other.

+ - Each source will have a google specific url for scrapeing and also a site url that uses their internal search system.